Assisted Living Dallas, TX

 Additional Assisted Living Coverage Options in Dallas

 The passage of the Affordable Care Act has made way for the Community First Choice option in Dallas.
 This program is designed to keep aging adults in their homes longer by offering support services to assist with activities of daily life including meal prep and bathing.
 The benefit of the Community First Choice option over STAR PLUS enrollment is that there are no waiting lists or enrollment caps that delay access.
 This program allows family members, who are not spouses, to provide care and be compensated by Medicaid.

 Frequently Asked Questions about Assisted living in Dallas

-Is there an average price of assisted living care in Texas?
+Is there an average price of assisted living care in Dallas?

 The average cost of assisted living services in Texas is $3,795 each month based on the yearly study carried out by Genworth annually.
 Genworth has been assessing elder care communities in the US annually for 15 years.

 Does the standard of care provided usually differ by assisted living facility?